 The Statute of Limitations in South Carolina

 Each state has its own statute of limitations for slip and fall accidents.
 In South Carolina, victims can file a personal injury case within three years of the incident.
 However, there may be unique circumstances that affect the statute of limitations for your slip and fall case.
-Always consult with an attorney before making any major decisions about filing deadlines.
+Always consult with an attorney before making any major decisions about filing to ensure you meet the state’s time deadlines.

 Evidence to Keep After a Slip and Fall Accident